How not to sweat on your electric bike commute? How to arrive at your destination refreshed and not tired?

 Whether it is winter afternoon or chilly spring morning, dress in layers.
 You are likely to start each commute without a warm-up.
 Thus, your body will be cold and you may need two-three layers of garments as you start your commute.

 You will then take off one or two layers, as you warm up.
 This tactic helps adjust your cushioning level to how warm your body is and how much heat it releases.
 As you take off layer after layer, you are less likely to sweat.

 Do not overdress, even in winter months.
 It may feel quite cold on a winter morning, which may tease you to dress up, as you would do for a casual walk in a park.
 Riding an electric bike is different.

 If you put on heavy and warm clothes, you will shortly feel restricted in your movements, feel uncomfortably warm and your body will sweat.
-A better approach will be to dress lighter, start off in a slightly faster pace, warm up for your trip and then pass to steady riding pace.
+A better approach will be to dress lighter, start off at a slightly faster pace, warm up for your trip and then pass to a steady riding pace.

 Use performance clothes where possible

 I also recommend using performance clothes whenever possible.
 Sports clothing technology is progressing very fast.
 New athletic garments are designed to be breathable, block wind gusts and release perspiration at the same time.
 Using performance clothes will ensure that even if you sweat, this humidity will dry away fast.